nozavroni/csvelte/README.md

 ### Reading the header row

 CSV files can contain a header row as the first row in the file, but CSV as a format doesn't have a native mechanism for specifying metadata such as whether or not a header row is included.
 CSVelte's autodetect mechanism will do its best to determine whether or not there is a header row, but if you like, you can specify this using the flavor object by setting the "header" attribute to "true".
-If the flavor's header attribute is set to true, rows can be referenced by their column header.
+If the flavor's header attribute is set to true, the header row will be skipped when iterating with foreach and rows can then be referenced by their column header.
 For example:

 ```php
 <?php